 If an item has multiple tags, it will appear in all columns that correspond to the tags.

 What if a bar inside a container is tagged, but the container is not?

-If the bar is tagged, but not the container it will appear in its corresponding column and the container will appear lighter to indicate that it is not tagged.
+If the bar is tagged, but not the container, both will appear in the bar's corresponding column and the container will appear "ghosted out," i.e. lighter than the child bars, to indicate that it is not tagged.

-In a timeline based List View, items will only appear in the column that corresponds to their end date.
-If a container spans multiple columns, it will show up in any of the columns that one of its underlying bars falls under.
-You'll see a split in the end of the container to indicate it spans multiple columns.
+In a timeline-based List View, bars will only appear in the column that corresponds to their end date.
+However, if a container spans multiple columns, it will show up in any of the columns that include the date range between Start Date and End Date.
+If your List View is set up as your primary view, you'll also notice a serrated edge at the end of the container to indicate it spans multiple columns.

 *To update your primary views in an existing or new roadmap, check out our article on updating your Roadmap Layout.